strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 }
 ```

-It is worth mentioning is that our tests occasionally do chain with exercise and verify phases.
-So that tests can look like:
+It is worth to mention, that our tests occasionally do chain Exercise and Verify phases, so that tests can look like:

-1. Exercise (modification of component state)
+0. Exercise (modification of component state)
-2. Verify (verification of component state)
+0. Verify (verification of component state)
-3. Exercise (another modification of component state)
+0. Exercise (another modification of component state)
-4. Verify (another verification modification of component state)
+0. Verify (another verification modification of component state)
-5. and more...
+0. and more...

 ### Teardown phase